DenjiMakesGames/Project-MP3Converter/README.md

    git clone https://github.com/DenjiMakesGames/Project-MP3Converter.git
    ```
 2. **Open the HTML in your preferred web browser eg. Google Chrome, Mozilla Firefox, Microsoft Edge.**
+3. **Open your code in VS Code or any text editor, and then use Localhost, or Live Server to run your code in the browser.**

 ## Usage
 1. Open index.html in your web browser.